 We've all been victims of bad morning breath, but did you know that coffee causes bad breath?
 The caffeine in coffee triggers xerostomia, also known as dry mouth, and stops your mouth's natural saliva production.
 And once you stop producing saliva, the bad-breath-causing bacteria thrive.

+Does matcha make your breath smell?
+No!
+The opposite.
 You don't need to worry about bad breath or dry mouth with matcha.
-In fact, matcha helps get rid of bad breath.
 The high antioxidants and unique variety of compounds found in matcha — unlike coffee — helps support the break down of sulfur compounds and reduce the production of methyl mercaptan, which breeds bad breath.
 (9) (15)

 2) Fight off cavities and tooth decay